Anthropology

 ANT 257 Urban Anthropology (4 Credits)

 This course considers the city as both a setting for anthropological research and as an ethnographic object of study in itself.
-We aim to think critically about the theoretical and methodological possibilities, challenges and limitations that are posed by urban anthropology.
-We consider concepts and themes such as urbanization and migration; urban space and mobility; gender, race and ethnicity; technology and virtual space; markets and economies; citizenship and belonging; and production and consumption. {S}
+The class aims to think critically about the theoretical and methodological possibilities, challenges and limitations that are posed by urban anthropology.
+Students consider concepts and themes such as urbanization and migration; urban space and mobility; gender, race and ethnicity; technology and virtual space; markets and economies; citizenship and belonging; and production and consumption.
+Enrollment limited to 40. {S}

 Fall, Spring, Alternate Years